DontBaguMe/IoGR/README.md

   - **Will:** Like the original game, you can use this to travel between Watermia (the guy tending kruks) and Euro (the guy standing near the town entrance)
   - **Large Roast:** Give this to a hungry kid in Natives Village and he'll guide you to Dao.
   - **Necklace:** Give this to Lilly in Itory Village and she'll take a ride in your pocket.
 You need her to progress through Edward's Tunnel and to acquire the coffin item in the Seaside Palace.
+  - **Aura:** Using this item for the first time will unlock Shadow.
+This is also one of the win conditions for Gaia seeds, as well as for unlocking early Firebird.
+  - **Crystal Ring:** You can use this item immediately to activate it and make space in your inventory.
+This (along with the Aura) allows you to pass through the barrier in Babel tower, and it's also one of the conditions to unlock early Firebird.
+  - **Black Glasses:** You can use this item immediately to activate it and make space in your inventory.
+As in vanilla, this allows you to see in the bright room in Ankor Wat -- however, it also allows you to see which stat upgrade you would receive for clearing a room of enemies (e.g. "FORCE" will be replaced with "+3 HP").
+  - **Blue Journal:** This is an unused item that appears in the game code.
+We've converted this to an in-game tutorial to help new players learn the game.
+Talk to the NOC standing in front of the school in South Cape to get one.

 #### Win Conditions
 - For most seeds, you must **rescue Kara** from a painting using the Magic Dust.
 She can show up at the end of one of the five minor dungeons (Edward's Prison, Diamond Mine, Angel Village, Mt.
 Temple, or Ankor Wat).